AKA FUKKATSU NO HAI, DAY OF RESURRECTION

 Flashbacks show Yoshizumi to be truly guilt ridden, and cutting so much of the character from the American version was a big mistake because in that cut he then suddenly becomes a major character in the second half while in the Japanese version he’s to the forefront in the first half too.
 We also spend some time with the American president and co, with Glenn Ford certainly not acting like he’s slumming it while Henry Silva is typically hammy as Garland who is convinced that MM88 eminates from Russia.
 A really poignant scene featuring Ford and Robert Vaughn as Senator Barkley may be also notable for featuring the best-looking shot of the film as the two basically say their farewells to each other while the sun rises outside the window, in a film rather devoid of this kind of stuff – in fact director Kinji Fukasaku [Battles Without Honour And Humanity, Battle Royale] seems overcome at times by the scope of what was a two-year shoot so his film looks a tad TV-ish at times.
 Around half way through things contract somewhat as civilisation is basically limited to a couple of submarines – one Soviet and one British – and Antarctica where 855 men and eight women now reside.
 A rape attempt results in the decision being made for the women to sleep with many of the men in order to continue the human race.
 There’s a cruel logic about this, though it’s a bit silly that everyone agrees with this, and with only two year’s supply of food surely all this reproduction is pointless? – but maybe that’s the point.
 I’m not sure that Olivia Hussey, as Marit, who’s found in a shack-full of dead bodies, has ever been more beautiful.
 She’s supposed to be Norwegian, but that’s not anywhere near as silly as Chuck Connors turning up as a British submarine captain called Captain McCloud and making no attempt at an accent whatsoever.
 A few unintentionally goofy moments do intrude – I can’t seem to get the line “you’ve gone and given me a god damn placebo” out of my head – though some of them are probably the result of a Japanese director who spoke no English directing American actors.

 This film was released on DVD in North America as part of a set called ‘The Sony Chiba Action Pack’, but Chiba’s hardly in it.
 It’s actually Bo Svenson who ends up sharing hero duties with Yoshizumi as the two set off on a mission to stop something just as terrible as what’s already happened.
 Yes, this movie gives you a catastrophic, world-wide disaster, then threatens you with another disaster which is almost as plausible, before giving us a trek which is decidedly less plausible yet still rather powerful in a way, driven by love more than anything else.
-It’s just a slight shame that Masao Kusakari doesn’t quite do the part of Yoshizumi justice; he’s decent, but not much more than that, and moments like his ‘chat’ with a group of skeletons tend to hit hard for other reasons.
+It’s just a slight shame that Masao Kusakari doesn’t quite do the part of Yoshizumi justice; he’s decent, but not much more than that, and moments like his ‘chat’ with a group of skeletons in a church tend to hit hard for other reasons.
 In some ways Virus is quite subtle despite its subject, with not much use of special effects for a start [one important sequence could certainly have been helped by some instead of some obvious and even familiar stock footage], though we do get lots of shots of rather convincing dessicated corpses.
 Perhaps the most heart-rending sequence, which was totally absent from the American cut and which really got to me, is when the folk in Antarctica receive a message on the radio from a boy who says he’s five and that his dad is lying down and won’t get up – and yet the boy remains just a voice, you don’t see him.
 I can’t decide as to whether scenes such as a meeting of the international heads in Antarctica [James Bond fans look out for the worst Felix Leiter Cec Linder doing much better even if in a very small part] degenerating very quickly into melodramatics and actual violence are a good thing in controlling the devastating sadness of much of this movie, even if they were not intended to fulfill that role – or maybe I’m just being unusually but appropriately sensitive.
 Normally I love it when a film goes as dark and upsetting as possible.

 In the end Virus can’t help but compel, but is undeniably a tad unwieldy.
 It would have made a superb mini-series, in fact I wouldn’t object to it being remade as one, as it often feels rather compressed as a film even if its overall pacing is of the leisurely kind [yes I know that this doesn’t make sense but it will if you watch it].
 One thing which doesn’t help much is the music, which mostly consists of the instrumental backing to the title song ‘Toujours Gai Mon Gher’ [‘You Are Love’] which is as sappy and as bland as they come, ye its lyrics do kind of relate to the emotion of the film even if I wonder how much say, Jerry Goldsmith, would have musically enhanced the proceedings.
 But I do feel that Virus has been rather overlooked and maybe its time will come.
 It finishes with a romantic reunion that initially struck me as being condescendingly cheesy.
 But once I’d thought about it I realised that the prime intention was to leave us with a moving portrait of the human race struggling to prevail against all odds even if such odds are really rather futile – so in the end this on-the-surface highly depressing movie is just a bit uplifting and not in a way that does disservice whatsoever to its subject.
 Which seems about right to be honest.